btrettel/flt/docs/misc-todo.md

             - This is good for long lists because the column header in the table can go off-screen.
         - Look into how other CFD softwares output iterative progress for ideas.
 Which metrics do they output?
             - <https://twitter.com/HiroNishikawa/status/1858803904164839621>
-- Model validation subroutines (AIC, cross-validation, basic idea of checking whether model is within experimental uncertainty as often as it should be, etc.), calibration subroutines (genetic algorithm for modeling fitting, MCMC to handle uncertainties, etc.)
 - Multidimensional Newton solver
     - <https://web.mit.edu/18.06/www/Spring17/Multidimensional-Newton.pdf>
         - <https://gcc.gnu.org/onlinedocs/gfortran/NORM2.html>